wdk-docs/vscode-docs/docs/java/java-debugging.md

 ---
 Order: 7
 Area: java
-TOCTitle: Run and Debug
+title: Run and Debug
-ContentId: 929e5410-3bfe-4107-b331-565afe5d341f
+id: 929e5410-3bfe-4107-b331-565afe5d341f
 PageTitle: Run and Debug Java in Visual Studio Code
 DateApproved: 12/9/2021
-MetaDescription: See how you can run and debug your Java source code locally, and in the cloud.
+description: See how you can run and debug your Java source code locally, and in the cloud.
 MetaSocialImage:
 ---